Imanzuher/we-capstone-project/README.md

 # Furno

-Furno is an ecommerce website that is classified as an online store that is selling furniture and homegoods.
+Furno is an Ecommerce website that is classified as an online store for selling furniture and homegoods.

 ## Features